pavelone/fhirplace/README.md

 If you're running Windows or Mac OS X, you have to install [VirtualBox](https://www.virtualbox.org/) virtualization software.
-Installation process is quite straightforward, so we don't describe it here.
+Installation process is quite straightforward, so we won't describe it here.
 If problems arise, refer to [Official Installation Manual](https://www.virtualbox.org/manual/ch02.html).